SAP-samples/btp-create-api-integrations/02-LowCodeDevPortal/02-04-Integrate-portal-and-process.md

   9. Create an App Variable called **APIList** as a list of objects with 2 properties.
      ![App Variable](https://user-images.githubusercontent.com/6976027/193349093-9cd52512-8813-4158-90cd-5bb57b2b085b.png)

-  10. Open the home page, select the basic card list and click **Open in component template editor** to modify the outputs of the component to store the list of API Products during the initial refresh.
+  10. Open the **Home** page, select the basic card list and click **Open in component template editor** to modify the outputs of the component to store the list of API Products during the initial refresh.
      <br><br>[<img src="./img/ComponentEditor.png" width="70%">](./img/ComponentEditor.png)

   11. Select **PROPERTIES** and add  a list of objects to output values with 2 properties (save the property key name for later).